 My student had more to enchant us with.
 A photograph with four generations in it.
 They took the pic on Decla‘s 100th last year.
 You see granny Decla, my student‘s mum (Decla‘s daughter that is), my student herself, and her adult daughter.
 We were touched and delighted.

-She has a very warm and happy smile, such a beautiful face, a bronze skin shining amazingly stunning and she wears a turquoise robe suiting wonderfully.
+She has such a warm and beautiful face, a bronze skin shining amazingly stunning and those lila and turquoise robes suit her wonderfully.

 Spontaneously and filled with love, I wrote Decla‘s name on the whiteboard for all to see the name, the number 101, drew three hearts beside the name and a four-leaf clover (which shall bring luck).